soma-kurisu/soma-kurisu/README.md

 - 💬 Ask me about k8s, dotnet

 <!--[
-- 📫 How to reach me: @SomaKurisu
+- 📫 How to reach me: @
 - 😄 Pronouns:
 - ⚡ Fun fact:
   -->